cloudnative-pg/docs/versioned_docs/version-1.25/backup_volumesnapshot.md

 volumes of a given storage class, and managed as `VolumeSnapshot` and `VolumeSnapshotContent` resources.

-:::important
+:::info[Important]
     It is your responsibility to verify with the third party vendor that volume snapshots are supported.
-CloudNativePG only interacts with the Kubernetes API on this matter, and we cannot support issues at the storage level for each specific CSI driver.
+CloudNativePG only interacts with the Kubernetes API on this matter and we cannot support issues at the storage level for each specific CSI driver.
 :::